FullScreenShenanigans/EightBittr/packages/itemsholdr/README.md

 #### `valueDefault`

 An initial value to use if before any is set.
-Will be overriden by what's in `storage` if `storeLocally` is true.
+Will be overridden by what's in `storage` if `storeLocally` is true.

 ```typescript
 const itemsHolder = new ItemsHoldr({